Truth (American band): The 1990s

-In 1990, Truth released its third Live album entitled Live.
-The album was also produced with a VHS tape.
-The group at the time featured Mark Harris, Andy Chrisman, Marty Magehee and Kirk Sullivan who would later start the group 4HIM.
+In 1990, Truth released its third Live album entitled Live and the album was produced with a VHS tape.
+The group at the time featured Mark Harris, Andy Chrisman, Marty Magehee, and Kirk Sullivan who later started the group 4HIM.

-In the 1990s, Roger Breland released a book that tells the history of Truth from the beginning until around 1990.
-It includes stories behind some of the music of the group, including some of the struggles of keeping Truth on the road, as well as the triumphant times.
+In the 1990s, Roger Breland released a book telling the history of Truth from the beginning until around 1990.
+It includes stories behind some of the music of the group, including some of the struggles of keeping Truth on the road, as well as triumphant times.